-AZP is caused by a group of heat tolerant, lipophilic toxins known as azaspiracids, thought to be associated with members of the phytoplanktonic dinoflagellate family Amphidomataceae such as Azadinium spinosum.
-The biotoxin can accumulate in the bivalves whilst they feed.
-It is not removed by the depuration process or destroyed by cooking or other processing.
+DSP is caused by a group of lipophilic toxins including okadaic acid and dinophysistoxins (collectively known as DSTs).
+Okadaic acid and dinophysistoxins are most often produced by the phytoplanktonic dinoflagellate Dinophysis which, when blooming, can cause red tides.
+Whilst these toxins do not harm the bivalves, the levels in their tissue will increase until the bloom subsides.
+The biotoxin is not removed by the depuration process or destroyed by cooking or other processing.
 It is, therefore, important to ensure that the animals destined for human consumption do not accumulate the biotoxin.